jbernardy42/JBCatalyst2015/log.md

 ##Notes 3.12.15

 -Why build a model?
-	Spectrum of representation and speculation
+*    Spectrum of representation and speculation
 -What new insights into facades can CV tell us?
-	Practical vs. Conceptual
+*    Practical vs. Conceptual
-		-Enable the duplication of orientation
+        * Enable the duplication of orientation
-		-Blurring boundaries between Nature
+        * Blurring boundaries between Nature
-		Movement as form of space
+        * Movement as form of space

 **FOCUS**
--Transversal
+* Transversal
--Affordance (of space)
+* ffordance (of space)
--Blur and Equality
+* Blur and Equality
--Duplication (of ornamentation)
+* Duplication (of ornamentation)

--What are the main ideas driving your work?
+* What are the main ideas driving your work?
--How/what role does movement play in the process?
+* How/what role does movement play in the process?
 To what extent are the models about movement?
 About vision?
--Collage in 3D?
+* Collage in 3D?
 Attention to ornament?
--How to understand movement through space around you?
+* How to understand movement through space around you?
--Are we modelling affordances
+* Are we modelling affordances

 *MY BOARDS*